West Virginia

 Giving Services).

-2. Until your foundation has over $50,000 in gross annual income you must
+2. ANNUAL IRS REPORT: Until your foundation has over $50,000 in gross annual income you must

 electronically file a Form 990-N report with the IRS each year.
 Go to www.irs.gov/990n